capark7/Rockbuster-SQL/README.md

 # Rockbuster-SQL

 ### SUMMARY
-A data analysis project using PostgreSQL to analyze data from a fictional movie rental company, Rockbuster Stealth.
+A data analysis project using PostgreSQL to analyze data from a fictional movie rental company, Rockbuster Stealth that is planning to launch an online video rental store.

 ### OBJECTIVES
 * Load and clean data.